At

 are the sums of their characters and characterizations, two

-of the four characters are woefully stereotyped.
-The strict,
+of the four characters are woefully stereotyped: the strict,

-intolerant botanist Father to one of the lesbians, for whom
+intolerant botanist father to one of the lesbians, for whom

-gross insensitivity and brutal manner are so clichéd
+and brutal manner are so clichéd as to be almost laughable.

-as to be almost laughable.
-And when it comes to being numb-dumb
+And when it comes to being numb-dumb to feedback, his not getting

-to feedback, his not getting it stretches the limits of credulity:
+it stretches the limits of credulity: he not only doesn’t

-he not only doesn’t notice the girl he wants to merry
+notice the girl he wants to marry can’t stand him, but

-can’t stand him, but that she’s in love with his
+that she’s in love with his sister.

 But despite these